 Large Energy Market customers (C&I) are businesses that consume more than 100kWh of electricity per annum.

-This also means that they are able to forward purchase electricity on the wholesale futures market for periods of 12-60 months in advance.
+This also means they are able to forward purchase electricity on the wholesale futures market for periods of 12-60 months in advance.

 Fortunately, this is where Leading Edge Energy can help because, as energy cost-reduction specialists, we have the expertise needed to know the right time to purchase energy.